RSSNext/Follow/changelog/next.md

 - Feed owners can now reset their feeds.
 - Now you can export the data from the local database.
 - App: In consideration of your hard drive, now it supports clearing cache and limiting the size of cache.
+- Added a new feature to allow minimizing to the system tray by enabling a switch in the settings.

 ## Improvements